BMHLab/AHBAprocessing/README.md

     % install the toolbox_fast_marching
     mex -setup
     compile_mex
+    % return to the root directory
+    cd ../../..
     % Generate ALL figures:
     makeFigures
     % Run all data processing scripts from scratch (with default options):